spamegg1/tryhackme/02-cyber-security-101/01-start-your-cyber-security-journey/03-search-skills.md

 In fact, man pages also exist for system calls, library functions, and even configuration files.

-Let’s say we want to check the manual page for the command `ip`.
+Let's say we want to check the manual page for the command `ip`.
 We issue the command `man ip`.
 The screenshot below shows the page we received.
 You might want to start the AttackBox and run `man ip` on the terminal.
 Press `q` to quit.